Moving to assisted living is a complex and often heart-wrenching decision for caregivers.

 People with dementia can often get outside the house in the blink of an eye – or in the time it takes for you to use the restroom or get them a glass of water.

-If you’ve secured the house as much as possible, but they’re still able to get out, it may be time to move them to a fully secured memory care community for their own safety.
+If you’ve secured the house as much as possible, but they’re still able to get out, it may be time to consider a move to a fully secured memory care community for their safety.

 4. In-home care costs are too high

 Hiring an in-home caregiver is expensive.
-As older adults need more care, they’ll need more and more help.
+As older adults require more care, they’ll need increasingly more help.

 Over time, the cost of hiring caregiving help can exceed the available financial resources.